-PSIQS is a new open source Java package for integer factorization.
+PSIQS is an open source Java package for integer factorization.
 I named it after the most powerful algorithm it contains,

 Besides it brings some classes that simplify the development and testing of factor algorithms, like a